jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 - Use cases: Disaster recovery, backup & restore, tiered storage
 - Types: File, Volume, Tape and Amazon FSx File Gateway

+### Storage Gateway vs Data Sync

+- Use AWS DataSync to migrate existing data to Amazon S3,
+- and subsequently use the File Gateway configuration of AWS Storage Gateway to retain access to the migrated data and for ongoing updates from your on-premises file-based applications.

+> You can use a combination of DataSync and File Gateway to minimize your on-premises infrastructure while seamlessly connecting on-premises applications to your cloud storage.

 ### File Gateway

 - Virtual Machine to bridge between NFS and S3